daleblackwood/ladts/README.md

 # Running it
 1. Clone the repo
 2. Type `node builder start shapeships` in the project directory
+3. Point your browser to http://localhost:7777/ to play.

 # Dependencies
 This project doesn't require anything from NPM.
 A local copy of requireJS-almond has